What does “suna” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “hait” to make its past tense form, “hait ta”.

 This is a typical usage of “suna”.
-In the example, it works as a part of the commonly-used expression, “suna ga hait ta”, which means ‘to have got some sand’ in Japanese.
-This expression should be learnt together with its present tense form, “suna ga hairu”, which means ‘to get some sand’.
+In the example, it works as a part of the commonly-used phrase, “suna ga hait ta”, which means ‘to have got some sand’ in Japanese.
+This phrase should be learnt together with its present tense form, “suna ga hairu”, which means ‘to get some sand’.

 Example #2: another usage of “suna”